10 Out of the Ordinary Places to Propose in Virginia

 Virginia bars close a full hour before Tennessee’s do (2am vs. 3am), so no big deal in Bristol VA.
 All you have to do is walk a few steps across the road.
 The VA/TN state border runs directly down State Street, effectively cutting the town in half.

 So, Bristol, known as the “Birthplace of Country Music,” is a great place to propose in both VA and TN.
-For maximum romance, stay in The Bristol, a cool luxury boutique hotel.
-It’s even got a “Straddling State Lines” Package!
+For maximum romance, stay in either The Sessions Hotel or The Bristol: cool luxury boutique hotels.

 Lexington Carriage Tour VA